 10-14 Days Old

 The baby cottontail’s eyes and ears will finally open after nearly a week and a half, allowing them to begin wandering around their nest even without their mothers present.
 Quickly growing to over 3 inches in length, their fur will take on more of a natural “agouti” color as their true coat comes in.
-They’ll still be dependent on mother’s milk until the end of two weeks but will also begin snacking on hay and dried grasses around the nest.
+They’ll still be dependent on mother’s milk until the end of 2 weeks but will also begin snacking on hay and dried grasses around the nest.

 2-3 Weeks Old

 Growing ever more quickly now, the wild rabbit’s fur will fill out and begin to look much fluffier.
 Upwards of 4 inches long, they will start developing more supportive musculature that allows them to hop around in search of hay, grass, and edible weeds.
 To do so, they’ll begin to leave the nest in short bursts, but still return to the nest at night.

 Most noticeable at this age from their ears standing fully erect, wild rabbits will continue to fill out and develop a plush coat of warm, insulating fur.
 Their searching and alert eyes are becoming trained to the presence of predators, meaning that they can be released back into the wild around this age.

 Once they reach a size of 5 to 7 inches long, they’ll look very much like a somewhat smaller version of an adult rabbit.
 Though often weighing less than a pound at this point, their instincts will begin to keep them safe in the wild as they rely solely on whatever food sources they can forage.

 One and a half months into their lives, wild rabbits are considered to be adults.
 It may take them another 4 to 6 weeks to fill out into their usual 2-3 pound weights as they grow to be anywhere between 12 and 20 inches long.
 After the age of 8 weeks, they are fully sexually mature and will often begin to reproduce.